ericsonga/APCSAReview/_sources/Stories/Interviewees/A_Taylor.rst

 Anaya is a software engineer, which means she develops software for the company she works at.
 She works with colleagues to seek and create solutions for the firm's problems.

+**What does she dislike in computing?**

+*"There can be people that are a bit stuck-up and look down on you when you seek help.
+Not for any reason in particular, but just because that's how they perceive themselves.
+So that can be annoying, but it's also kind of easy to ignore since it's such a big environment."*

 **What does she do in her free time?**

 *"One of the best experiences for me was seeing a student that I had worked with come into Georgia Tech, and see her join our department."*